-We strongly recommend that you use only genuine Honda accessories that have been specifically designed and tested for your motorcycle.
+We strongly recommend that you use only Honda Genuine Accessories that have been specifically designed and tested for your motorcycle.
 Because Honda cannot test all other accessories, you must be personally responsible for proper selection, installation, and use of non-Honda accessories.